 Fried Green Tomatoes

 This fare was made famous in the movie “Fried Green Tomatoes” which took place at the Whistle Stop Cafe in Juliette, Georgia.
-It’s one of the most famous dishes in the state, Georgia’s warm climate and long growing season allow for plenty of ripe tomatoes to be harvested and prepared in a variety of manners, including frying them.
+One of the most iconic dishes in the state, Georgia’s warm climate and long growing season allow for plenty of ripe tomatoes to be harvested and prepared in a variety of manners, including frying them.

 Chicken & Dumplings